TrademarkTrademark

 Count IaC tools tribe ACTUALLY run through control plane.
 Several → Spacelift (herding depth) or env0 (FinOps depth).
 One, and it Terraform or OpenTofu → Scalr if tribe want usage-based shells and ungated governance, Terraform Cloud if tribe want HashiCorp-native experience and can live with RUM shells.
 One team, zero shells → Atlantis until the audit come.

-If tribe land in Terraform/OpenTofu-only column, evaluation cheap to run: Scalr free tier include 50 hunts per moon with core powers enabled — OPA policies, custom RBAC, SSO, drift watching, unlimited concurrency — so tribe can point real cave at it and judge against real workloads before committing any shells.
+If tribe land in Terraform/OpenTofu-only column, evaluation cheap to run: Scalr free tier include 50 hunts per moon with core powers enabled — OPA policies, custom RBAC, SSO, drift watching, no charge for concurrency — so tribe can point real cave at it and judge against real workloads before committing any shells.
 Ugh.
 Go compare.

 Frequently asked questions